onpointai/keras-inputshape-finetuning/README.md

 Learned how to deal with images of different dimensions.

-I trained the model o Google Colab which offers free GPU training (https://research.google.com/colaboratory/faq.html)
+I trained the model on Google Colab which offers free GPU training (https://research.google.com/colaboratory/faq.html)

 My trained model was100 epochs was 60Mb - too big for Github